 The study outlined below is designed principally to evaluate the importance of young, regenerating lodgepole pine (Pinus contorta) and mature Engelmann spruce (Picea engelmannii)/ subalpine fir (Abies lasiocarpa) stands in Colorado by examining density and demography of snowshoe hares that reside in each.
-Secondarily, I intend to quantify movement between these stands and other seasonally available types (e.g., willow).
-My hope is that information gathered from this research will be drawn upon as managers make routine decisions, leading to landscapes that include stands capable of supporting abundant populations of hares.
-I assume that if management agencies focus on providing habitat, hares will persist.
-I will use mark-recapture techniques as data from such an approach can provide information on both density and demography.
-In the future, I will address the "effective trapping area" issue using a new approach that augments mark-recapture data with telemetry locations of animals using the grid.
-However, for this report I used one of the more popular, traditional techniques.
-I determined that 2 classes of young, regenerating lodgepole stands could both provide adequate hare habitat.
-Thus, in addition to older spruce/fir forests, I am sampling "small" (2.54-12.69 cm dbh) and "medium" (12.70-22.85 cm dbh) stands regenerating from clearcutting that took place 20 and 40 years ago, respectively (Figure 1).
-Additionally, medium lodgepole stands were pre-commercially thinned 20 years ago; small lodgepole stands have not yet been thinned.
+I determined that 2 classes of regenerating lodgepole could provide adequate hare habitat.
+Thus, I sampled both "small" (2.54-12.69 cm dbh) and "medium" (12.70-22.85 cm dbh) stands regenerating from clearcutting 20 and 40 years ago, respectively (Figure 1).
+Medium lodgepole stands were pre-commercially thinned 20 years ago; small lodgepole stands have not yet been thinned.
+Density and demography will be estimated primarily from mark-recapture techniques as data from such approaches can simultaneously provide information on both aspects of hare ecology.
+However, I will augment both density and demographic analyses with telemetry data to improve the accuracy and precision of estimates.
+The estimates reported here do not yet reflect addition of telemetry information.